ChijiokeElijah/Relearning-JavaScript/01 Fundamental/04_String_with_Template_literals.md

 Earlier, we learnt of wrapping strings with single quotes (`'`) and double quotes (`"`) but these provided a very limited functionality.

-With the advent of ES6, strings can be wrapped with backticks (*`*) which allows for a cleaner and safer way of working with strings.
+With the advent of ES6, strings can be wrapped with backticks (``\`) which allows for a cleaner and safer way of working with strings.

 ```
     let origin =   `I am from Nigeria.`
 ```
-This means we can:
+This means:
  - We can have a string span multiple lines.
  - We can substitute parts of the string with values of variables or expressions.
  - We can safely include HTML in a string.